himoose/user-docs/docs/features/llm-beacon.md

 ## What this helps you do

-Track how your brand appears across **AI-powered search engines and chatbots** when people ask questions in your industry.
+Track how your brand appears across various LLMs and AI chat when people ask questions in your industry.
 Hi, Moose's LLM Beacon monitors:

 - **Google AI Overview**: See if your content appears in Google's AI-generated answer boxes
 - **ChatGPT**: Track mentions in ChatGPT's conversational responses